Ili-K/ili.and.marek/README.md

 <br> (and also crying, cause these conversations are hard hard).
 <!-- insert link to our retreat notes -->

 <br> We also like adventure.
-Hinkig, cooking in the nature,
+Hiking, cooking in the nature,
 <br> backcountry skiing, acroyoga.